kyma-project/kyma-environment-broker/docs/03-09-subaccount-cleanup-cronjob.md

 Subaccount Cleanup requires access to:
 - CIS service to receive all `SUBACCOUNT_DELETE` events
-- Database to get the instance ID for each subaccount ID from the `SUBACCOUNT_DELETE` event
+- the KEB database to get the instance ID for each subaccount ID from the `SUBACCOUNT_DELETE` event
 - Kyma Environment Broker to trigger Kyma runtime instance deprovisioning

 ## Configuration